 Doctor of Ministry (D.Min.)

 San Francisco Theological Seminary is proud to welcome students from around the world into our various programs.
 If you are applying to SFTS from outside the United States, our admissions office and student services team are prepared to help you have a successful and enriching educational experience at SFTS.
+Transcripts from outside the US will need to be evaluated by foreign credentials evaluation service organizations, IERF or WES, to determine educational equivalency.

 If you wish to apply to one of our master’s or doctoral programs and your undergraduate education was not in English, we require that you take the TOEFL and send your score to SFTS.
 Our institutional code number is 4685.
 To be considered for admission, you must earn a minimum score of 550 (213 on the computer-based, 80 internet-based) on the TOEFL.